albihasani94/redis/Keys/README.md

 > may be used before using SET to verify existence

 NX
-> they key does not exist before it's set
+> they key does not exist before it's set.
-> the second time the key is left unchanges
+> the second time the key is left unchanged

 XX
 >the key must exist before it's set